leoleducq/WebInteractWithMySQL/README.md

 # WebToInteractWithMySQL
 1. Clone this repository : <code> git clone https://github.com/leoleducq/WebInteractWithMySQL.git </code>
 2. Modify the config.cfg with your login
-3. You can add some rules in "dépendances des tables" if you have some tables that you want to treat a different way
+3. You can add some rules in "specific_rules" if you have some tables that you want to treat a different way
 4. Enjoy :)